IvyH0/Employee-Polls-Web-App/README.md

 # Employee Polls Project
+To launch this app, 'npm install' and 'npm start'

 This is the starter code for the final assessment project for Udacity's React & Redux course.